shockey/swagger-ui-angular4/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.

+Both the CLI and generated project have dependencies that require Node 6.9.0 or higher, together with NPM 3 or higher.

+# Start the project

 Run `npm install` and `ng serve`.
 Server will start at port 4200.
 Go to [localhost:4200](localhost:4200).

 Swagger Component should render swagger UI into div element `swagger-container`